IGVC-IITK/localization_mapping/README.md

 This node gives laser scan as read by a virtual Lidar put at some position on binary classified image.

-Note : This node is not yet tested.
+Note : This node is tested and working perfectly.

 ## ros0xrobot